Professor Emeritus, Church History

 BA in Philosophy & Classics (Pomona), BD in Historical Theology (McGill)

 Alan Hayes has taught church history at Wycliffe since 1975, when he completed his Ph.D. in religious studies at McGill University, Montreal.
-His teaching and research specializations include Anglicanism, Canadian Protestantism, early Christianity, Reformation, and Historiography.
+His teaching and research specializations include Anglicanism, Canadian Indigenous and Euro-Canadian Christianity, early Christianity, and Historiography.
 The historical theme which most interests him is how Christians make connections or disconnections between faith and their culture.
-He lives in Oakville, where he is honourary assistant priest at St. Simon’s Anglican Church.
-He is married to the Reverend Dr. Morar Murray-Hayes, the minister of Maple Grove United Church, Oakville.
-Alan also serves as the Director of the Toronto School of Theology.
+He lives in Oakville, where he is honourary assistant priest at St. Cuthbert's Anglican Church.
+He is married to the Reverend Dr. Morar Murray-Hayes.

 Areas of Expertise

 - The religious relations of Indigenous and non-Indigenous peoples

 - “The Evolution of Governance at the Toronto School of Theology, 1969–2014, in Toronto Journal of Theology 37, 1 (2021): 51–85